DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Introduction

 \item We propose a coarse-to-fine refinement method that addresses the challenge of distinguishing between similar trajectories.
 Our method filters promising candidates and applies fine-grained scoring to the most challenging options, significantly improving discrimination between similar but subtly different trajectories.

-\item We propose an integrated pipeline combining rotation-based data augmentation with self-distillation to address directional bias and hard decision boundaries.
-Our approach synthesizes challenging turning scenarios while leveraging teacher-generated soft pseudo-labels, effectively balancing trajectory distributions as shown in Fig~\ref{fig:trajectory_cmp} and realizing better optimization for training a more robust model.
+\item We propose an integrated training pipeline combining rotation-based data augmentation with self-distillation to address directional bias and hard decision boundaries.
+Our approach synthesizes challenging turning scenarios and leverages teacher-generated soft pseudo-labels, effectively balancing trajectory distributions and realizing better optimization for training a more robust model.

-\item \modelName achieves state-of-the-art performance on the NAVSIM benchmark purely based on the public dataset, demonstrating the effectiveness of our model in handling challenging driving scenarios.
-Our approach achieves state-of-the-art results on NAVSIMv1 and NAVSIMv2, significantly outperforming the previous methods by 3.6\% and 1.5\%. \end{itemize}
+\item \modelName achieves state-of-the-art performance on the NAVSIM and Bench2Drive benchmark, demonstrating the effectiveness of our model in handling challenging driving scenarios. \modelName significantly outperforms the previous methods by 3.6\% and 1.5\% on NAVSIMv1 and NAVSIMv2 without introducing other training data.
+On the Bench2Drive benchmark, our method achieves 83.02 and 60.00 on driving score and success rate. \end{itemize}